 On March 21, 1788, the Great New Orleans Fire started on Good Friday and burned 856 of the 1,100 structures in the French Quarter, including the city’s main church, original Cabildo, the municipal building, the army barracks, armory, and jail.
 During the tragedy, a portion of Pierre Phillipe de Marigny’s mansion was burnt.

-Pierre Antoine Lepardi Jourdan built his dream home restoring it to the original grandeur, for his family and himself.
+Pierre Antoine Lepardi Jourdan built his dream home, restoring it to the original grandeur for his family and himself.
 Although Jourdan dearly adored his beautiful home, he was a man that could never quench his thirst for the thrill and excitement of gambling.
 In 1814 he wagered his beloved home in a poker game and crushingly lost the one thing he treasured most in life.
-The shock of the loss was so intense, before having to vacate the premises and hand over his beloved treasure, he tragically committed suicide on the second floor in the area that served as the slave quarters-the same area where Muriel’s Seance Lounges are situated today.
+The shock of the loss was so intense that before having to vacate the premises and hand over his beloved treasure, he tragically committed suicide on the second floor in the same area where Muriel’s Seance Lounges are situated today.

 Many paranormal investigations have occurred over the years with several reports stating that they’ve seen unexplainable strange shadows while hearing unknown voices nearby.
 The most activity comes from the Seance Lounge, where very distinct knocks on the brick wall may interact as communication.
 Audio of a female’s voice has also been discovered when no female was present.

 We firmly believe that our resident ghosts here at Muriel’s are harmless, and can sometimes be very entertaining.
 Those who have seen or felt a presence have never felt threatened and instead we’ve welcomed an old kindred spirit to dine, by always keeping a table reserved for Mr. Jourdan set with bread and wine.